$ cd fundamentals-of-devops

 metadata

-Deployment, you can run describe deployment <NAME>
+Deployment, run describe deployment <NAME>

 , where <NAME>